gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 Now before you deploy, make sure you have funds in your wallet!
 Visit the [funds page](../../tools/faucets/), if you don't have funds!

-Deploy to Gnosis Chain with the following command:
+Deploy to Gnosis with the following command:

 ```npx hardhat run scripts/deploy.js --network gnosis```